dieterich-lab/Baltica/docs/workflows.md

 !!! important
     The transcriptome annotation is also important, so make sure you use the same annotation for read aligment and in baltica parameter.

 ## Baltica configuration

+The configuration file contains the parameters for workflows and file paths for input requirements and output destination.
 Baltica configuration files are JSON file used by Snakemake [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) in the `json` or `yaml` formats.
 Please see a minimal working example [here](https://github.com/dieterich-lab/Baltica/blob/master/baltica/config.yml).
 The following parameters are mandatory:

 Parameter name | Description | Note